hagrin/security/research-papers/cryptocurrency/mstr.md

 ## "Miscellaneous Trivia"

 Other factors to consider in the MSTR analysis -
 - Switch to fair value accounting (some refer to this as FASB) still pending.
-CFO Andrew kang seemed to indicate on the 30 Oct 2024 Investors Call that they will be adopting FASB Q1 2025, but a bit unclear at the time of this writing.
+CFO Andrew Kang seemed to indicate on the 30 Oct 2024 Investors Call that they will be adopting FASB Q1 2025, but a bit unclear at the time of this writing.
 - Inclusion into Nasdaq indices

 ### Facts